jmpavlick/SpaFunctionAppADAuthGuide/readme.md

 1. In the Solution Explorer, right-click `backend` and click `Publish`
 	1. Select `Azure`
 	1. __Next__
-	1. Select `Azrue Funciton App (Linux)` (it's cheaper!)
+	1. Select `Azure Funciton App (Linux)` (it's cheaper!)
 	1. __Next__
 	1. Subscription name: Select your subscription
 	1. Click the green __+__ icon above the Function Apps window to create a new Function App in Azure
 		1. Name: Function app names have to be unique _within Azure_; I'm calling mine `backend-jmp`.
-You can call yours something else, but when you see `backend-jmp` in this tutorial, know that I'm referring to the backend function app.
+			* Moving forward, I'm going to refer to my Function App as `backend-jmp`; it might be a good idea to do a find-and-replace in this document on your fork, and replace `backend-jmp` with whatever you call your app!
+Commit, push, and just keep following this readme from your fork's Github page.
+			* I know it may sound silly, but it always bugs me when I'm following a guide and I have to mentally substitute my asset name for the asset name in front of me.
+It's a whole class of typos and misconfigurations that can be completely avoided if you use the same name as the author of the guide.
 		1. Subscription name: Select your subscription
 		1. Resource group: `spaFunctionAppADAuthGuide`
 			* Note: Visual Studio will automatically select the first resource group in your subscription, in alphabetical order - don't get this wrong!